 As the field of communication has evolved, research-based decision making has become increasingly important.
 Specifically, communication professionals must be able to acquire and assess relevant information and effectively integrate their analysis into the decision-making process.

 The Master of Science in communication is a versatile program that meets the needs of those in the field of communication.
 Students will enhance their professional effectiveness and their leadership skills, and they will find it beneficial to their career development.
 Visit the School of Communications website for admissions requirements: gvsu.edu/soc/.

 Why Study Communications at Grand Valley?

 - The program is designed with working professionals in mind.
-Courses are scheduled during evening hours and offered at Grand Valley's Robert C. Pew Grand Rapids Campus.
+Courses are scheduled during evening hours and offered downtown at Grand Valley's Robert C. Pew Grand Rapids Campus.
 The program also incorporated hybrid/online courses as well as individualized projects that count toward the completion of program requirements.

-- Taken part time, the program can be completed in 2-3 years, with assistantships available on a competitive basis.
+- Taken part time, the versatile program can be completed in two to three years, with assistantships available on a competitive basis.

 - The program has many ties with business, community, and cultural organizations, and has contacts with experts in a variety of areas in communications.
 These contacts serve as outstanding resources both within the classroom and for internships.